The benefits of intermittent fasting

 What we call “intermittent fasting” these days used to be called “sensible eating habits”.
 Often times when we eat late at night it is only because of emotional reasons.
 Are you hungry?
 Or are you just eating to eat?
-When you start to examine your late evening eating habits, you will become more disciplined in this aspect of your life.
-This will also translate also into other areas.
+When you start to examine your late evening eating habits you will become more disciplined in this aspect of your life and it will translate also into other areas.

 What is intermittent fasting?